Nutrition Consultant Training Program - 700 hours

 Also available via Distance Learning - up to 30 months

-The Nutrition Consultant Training Program provides students with an in-depth knowledge of the foundations of whole food nutrition as it contributes to the prevention of illness and the promotion of optimal health.
-In the program, students study the fundamentals of nutrition: physiology, anatomy, macro and micronutrient selection, and the effects of foods on the body.
-They graduate equipped with the tools necessary to provide expert evaluation of diet and lifestyle, and to make recommendations for food selections, supplementation, and lifestyle choices which will enable their clients to reach their best health.
+The Nutrition Consultant Training Program provides students with in-depth knowledge of the foundations of whole foods nutrition as it contributes to the prevention of illness and the promotion of optimal health.
+In the program, students study the fundamentals of nutrition: physiology, anatomy, macro- and micronutrient selection, and the effects of foods on the body.
+By the completion of the program, graduates are prepared to provide expert evaluation of diet and lifestyle and make recommendations for food selections, targeted nutrients, and lifestyle choices that will enable their clients to improve their health and slow or reverse the progression of chronic illness.

 Graduates of the Nutrition Consultant Training Program are trained to work with individuals, families, and groups to provide personal, community, and clinical nutrition services.
-Nutrition Consultants work in private practice, and/or in conjunction with other health care professionals such as doctors, chiropractors, acupuncturists, physical and mental health therapists, and at wellness or recovery centers and integrative clinics.
+Nutrition Consultants work in private practice and/or in conjunction with other health care professionals such as doctors, chiropractors, acupuncturists, and physical and mental health therapists; at wellness, retreat, or recovery centers; and at integrative health/medicine clinics.

-Many graduates also establish their own private practice, teach courses, give talks on nutrition, or write articles or books for publication.
+Many graduates also teach courses, give talks on nutrition, or write articles or books for publication.
 Other opportunities include working in clinics, private schools, spas, health food stores, health clubs, fitness programs, and supplement companies.
-Nutrition Consultant graduates are sufficiently trained and certified to work in salaried positions in the preventative health care field funded either by government, insurance carriers, and/or private business.
+Nutrition Consultant graduates are sufficiently trained and certified to work in salaried positions in the employee wellness and preventative health care field.

 Classes are 3.5 hours in length and meet on average five times per month.
 Students should plan to spend as much time on homework and individual study as they spend in the classroom.

 Students have complete access to all of their curriculum materials, including lectures, homework assignments, and student records, via our unique learning management system, the Bauman College Student Dashboard.
-With this system, students communicate with teachers and staff, submit homework, view lectures, and check their current grades from home or even a local cafe.
+With this system, students communicate with teachers and staff, submit homework, view lectures, and check their current grades from home or in any location with an internet connection.
 The Bauman College Student Dashboard allows students to easily access course materials anytime.

 Nutrition Consultant Curriculum